armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

   - /spinnaker_install_admin_guides/install-on-aws/
 ---

-This guide describes how to install Spinnaker in AWS, or in an on-prem Kubernetes with access to S3.
+This guide describes how to install Spinnaker in AWS or in an on-prem Kubernetes cluster with access to S3.
 It will create / use the following Amazon Web Services resources:

-* A Kubernetes cluster running on Amazon Amazon Web Services (AWS) (EKS is a good way to get a Kubernetes cluster up on AWS - see the AWS documentation for this).
+* A Kubernetes cluster running on Amazon Amazon Web Services (AWS).
+EKS is a good way to get a Kubernetes cluster up on AWS - see the AWS documentation for this.
-* An Amazon S3 (Simple Storage Service) bucket (you can use an existing one if you already have one)
+* An Amazon S3 (Simple Storage Service) bucket.
+You can use an existing one or create a new one.
-* An NGINX Ingress controller in your EKS cluster
+* An NGINX Ingress controller in your EKS cluster.

 This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)